-Piles is another term for hemorrhoids.
-The main causes of this discomfort is the inflamed and swollen tissues and veins.
+Piles is another term for haemorrhoids.
+The main cause of this discomfort is the inflamed and swollen tissues and veins.

 What are Piles?

-This uncomfortable condition is usually seen in adults aged 45 to 65 year and is two types of piles:
+This uncomfortable condition is usually seen in adults aged 45 to 65 years and is two types:

-- Internal piles are normally located above the opening of the anus.
+- Internal piles are normally seen in the lining of the rectum.

 - External piles are normally located outside and near the edge of the anus.